mithrandie/csvq/docs/_posts/2006-01-02-datetime-functions.md

 _return_
 : [integer]({{ '/reference/value.html#integer' | relative_url }})

-Return week number of year of the _datetime_ as integer.
+Returns the week number of the year of _datetime_ as an integer.
 The week number is in the range from 1 to 53.
-Jan 01 to Jan 03 of year might return week 52 or 53 of the last year, and Dec 29 to Dec 31 might return week 1 of next year.
+Jan 01 to Jan 03 of a year might returns week 52 or 53 of the last year, and Dec 29 to Dec 31 might returns week 1 of the next year.

 ### ADD_YEAR
 {: #add_year}